j1-aggie/The-VBA-of-Wall-Street/README.md

 ## Instructions

-* Create a script that will loop through all the stocks for one year and output the following information.
+* Created a script that looped through all the stocks for one year and output the following information.

   * The ticker symbol.